snayul/ACIT2520-Project3/README.md

 \
 I DID Line 63-73 in reminder_controller.js Deleting the reminder\
 I DID Line 44-60 in reminder_controller.js Editing the reminder\
-I DID Line 7 in reminder_controller.js to allow for dynamic user switch\
-I rearranged the database structure to allow for user switching\
-Made the checkAuth function to see if user exist or not\
 Added checkNotAuthenticated or checkAuthenticated them to all the routes\
 Changed the form in the login and register ejs files to have POST method\
 Made the passport.js aswell as implemented the local strategy\